 Bigger than life.

 Horses and chariots of fire everywhere, now completely surrounding the army that you thought was going to overtake you.

-You can be confident that what you see as defeat, God sees as victory.
+You can be confident that what you might see as defeat, God sees as victory.

 What you see as surrender, God sees as assured triumph.